Armenian Apostolic Church: Medieval era

-Modern era
+Contemporary era

 Gerard Libaridian argued that because Armenians consider the church a national institution, it "must be respected and guarded at all times.
 Therefore the critical attitude regarding Armenian historical institutions is rarely applied to the Armenian Church, as it is seen as a venerable institution that unites all Armenians."
 Stepan Danielyan, a scholar on religion, argued in 2013 that "When Armenia became independent with the collapse of the Soviet Union, a great deal was expected of the church, but those expectations have not been fulfilled.
 The church continues to ignore the things most people are worried about – vitally important social, economic and political problems and endless corruption scandals."

 In independent Armenia, the Armenian Apostolic Church has often been criticized for its perceived support of the governments of Robert Kocharyan and Serzh Sargsyan despite the formal separation of church and state in Armenia.
 According to former Prime Minister Hrant Bagratyan religion and state management "have completely gotten mixed up".
-He called the church an "untouchable" organization that is secretive of its income and expenditure.
+He described the church as an "untouchable" organization that is secretive of its income and expenditure.
 Large-scale construction of new churches in the independence period and the negligence of endangered historic churches by the Apostolic church (and the government) have also been criticized.

 In recent years, a few high-profile leaders of the church have been involved in controversies.
 In 2013 Navasard Ktchoyan, the Archbishop of the Araratian Diocese and Prime Minister Tigran Sargsyan were alleged to have been partners with a businessman charged with laundering US$10.7 million bank loan and then depositing most of it in accounts he controlled in Cyprus.
-In 2011 it was revealed that Ktchoyan drives a Bentley (valued at $180,000-$280,000).
+In 2011 it was revealed that Ktchoyan drives a Bentley (valued at $180,000–280,000).
 Pointing out the 34% poverty rate in Armenia, Asbarez editor Ara Khachatourian called it "nothing but blasphemy".
 He added "Archbishop Kchoyan's reckless disregard and attitude is even more unacceptable due to his position in the Armenian Church."

 In October 2013 Father Asoghik Karapetyan, the director of the Museum of the Mother See of Holy Etchmiadzin, stated on television that a non-Apostolic Armenian is not a "true Armenian".
 A spokesperson for the Armenian Apostolic Church stated that it is his personal view.
 The statement received considerable criticism, though Asoghik did not retract his statement.
 In an editorial in the liberal Aravot daily Aram Abrahamyan suggested that religious identity should not be equated with national (ethnic) identity and it is up to every individual to decide whether they are Armenian or not, regardless of religion.

+In 2019, the church issued a statement opposing ratification of the Istanbul Convention on Preventing and Combating Violence Against Women and Domestic Violence on the grounds that the convention recognized rights for transgender individuals.